Reporting on the #SciWri15 #TinyThrusters session.

-“Our hope is to give space access to people who do not currently have space access,” says Lozano of his Space Propulsion Laboratory at MIT.
+"Our hope is to give space access to people who do not currently have space access," says Lozano of his Space Propulsion Laboratory at MIT.
 Miniature satellites of roughly 1 liter in volume and 1 kilogram in weight have gained popularity in recent years due to their small size and, hence, small cost, allowing them to piggyback on larger launch vehicles to make their way into orbit.
-This would allow countries without large space programs, such as Lozano’s home country of Mexico, to gain space access for purposes such as communication.
+This would allow countries without large space programs, such as Lozano's home country of Mexico, to gain space access for purposes such as communication.
 Critical shortcomings, however, limit their utility.
 Traditional communication and propulsion systems are too large and heavy for their small bodies, leaving them to fend for themselves once in space.
-With no way to relay information or change trajectory, these miniature satellites are more likely to become overqualified space junk than useful tools.
+With no way to relay information or change trajectory, these miniature satellites are more likely to become overqualified space junk instead of useful tools.

 Lozano's lab has devoted 10 years of research to solving the propulsion problem.
 Larger satellites chemically combust a fuel to provide the thrust required to accelerate; but, the large amount of fuel required is not feasible for miniature satellites.
 Such chemical propulsion also poses an explosion risk, a compromising quality when you want to hitch a ride into space on a more expensive and (arguably) more important launch vehicle.